nebulasio/nebPay.js/doc/NebPay_Introduction.md

 }
 ```

-For browser, if you specified a `listener` function, then a `tahash` will be returned.
+For browser, if you specified a `listener` function, then a `tahash` will be returned， which is a JSON Object.
 The format of
 `tahash` are like this:
 ```json
 {"txhash":"a333288574df47b411ca43ed656e16c99c0af98fa3ab14647ce1ad66b45d43f1","contract_address":""